Norwich Bar Billiards

 1. OBJECT OF THE GAME

-The object of the game is to win by being the player (or players in the case of a doubles game) to have scored the highest amount of points once the game clock has expired and all playable shots have been exhausted.
+The object of the game is to win by being the player (or players in the case of a doubles game) to have accumulated the highest points score once the game clock has expired and all playable shots have been exhausted.

 2a.
 OPENING BREAK-OFF SHOT